-Step 1 Connecting Your PC to the LAN port.
+Step 1 Connecting Your network to the LAN port.

-Attach one end of the Ethernet cable with RJ-45 connectors to your hub, switch or a PC's Ethernet port, and the other end to one of the LAN ports of your Wireless Broadband Router.
+Attach one end of the Ethernet cable with RJ-45 connectors to your hub, switch or a PC's Ethernet port, and the other end to the LAN port of your Wireless Broadband Router.